Mirantis/rally-plugins/README.md

     of replicas, scale revert and delete statefulset then
   - create namespace and namespaced job with "Never" restart policy, wait for successful status and delete it then.
+  - create namespace and namespaced daemonset, check that each node has the daemonset pod and delete daemonset then.

 For more details how to run and analyze tests, see `docs\source` directory.